mit-pdos/6.S060-labs/README.md

  - [lab4](lab4/lab4.md)
  - [lab5](lab5/lab5.md)

+Make sure to keep your solutions private, as per [the course collaboration policy](https://6s060.csail.mit.edu/2021/handouts/info_fall.pdf).
+In particular, note that if you make a public fork of this repository on GitHub, any code you write there will also become public, so remember not to put your work into that fork.

 ## Contributions

 We'd be happy to accept any contributions.
 Feel free to issue a PR on [GitHub](https://github.com/mit-pdos/6.S060-labs/compare) and we'll take a look.
 If we merge it, let us know if you'd like attribution.